MCL Tear Treatment in Wickes, MO

 The knee is a complex joint made up of bones, cartilage, muscles, and ligaments (that link bone to bone), all working together to provide stability and mobility.
 Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

-The MCL sits on the inner part of the knee, connecting the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, particularly against forces that push the knee inward.
+The MCL sits on the inner part of the knee, joining the femur (thighbone) to the tibia (shinbone).
+The MCL plays a crucial role in stabilizing the knee, specifically countering inward forces.
 An MCL tear happens when the ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.

 Functions of the MCL in Knee Stability